Sea Turtle Protection Zone

 To decrease unintended harmful interactions between boaters and threatened and endangered sea turtles during sea turtle nesting season in Florida, a voluntary Sea Turtle Protection Zone (STPZ) will be established from March 1 – October 31, extending from shore to one mile offshore from Jupiter to Lake Worth Inlets in Palm Beach County.
 To help protect sea turtles and other marine life, boaters are asked to reduce travel time within one mile offshore and travel at minimum speed for safe navigation when in the STPZ.

 Sea turtle unintended boat strikes have tripled in Florida since 1980, and nearly 50% of interactions occur in south Florida, from Palm Beach to Miami-Dade counties.
-The greatest number of unintentional boat strikes for leatherback, loggerhead, and green sea turtles occurred during nesting season.
+The greatest number of unintentional boat strikes for leatherback, loggerhead, and green turtles occurred during nesting season.

 Help Protect Sea Turtles

-If you spot an injured sea turtle, call FWC: 888-404-3922.
-Learn More>>
+If you spot an injured sea turtle, call Florida Fish and Wildlife Conservation Commission at 888-404-3922.

 This project was funded in part by a grant awarded from the Sea Turtle Grants Program.
 The Sea Turtle Grants Program is funded by proceeds from the sale of the Florida Sea Turtle License Plate.
 Learn more at www.helpingseaturtles.org.